How our plans make life easier and your product better

 We write session plans to be used as a coaching development tool.
 They are not just programming.
 They are study guides.
 As coaches read through the plans, they learn new ways to teach movements, they are forced beyond their comfort zones, they are stripped of their default substitutions and scales, they are challenged to coach differently.
 No more ruts, no more deja vu.

 We give coaches the focus of the day, the “why” behind the workout, scales that preserve the stimulus, goals for each skill level, details, explanations, and briefs.

-We also include a daily brief video where Pat gives you the game plan for the day so you can see how he’d do things if he was there with you.
+We also include a daily brief video where Pat, an L4 CrossFit coach, gives you the game plan for the day so you can see how he’d do things if he was there with you.

 Here’s a sample coaching video to give you an idea of what you can expect: